Reducing herbivore damage in woodland

 Under Section 5 an offence is committed if a person uses threatening, abusive or insulting words or behaviour, or uses disorderly behaviour, within the hearing or sight of a person likely to cause harassment, alarm or distress.

-Sections 4 & 5 cater for confrontational situations which can be committed in public or private places but not inside a house.
+Sections 4 and 5 cater for confrontational situations which can be committed in public or private places but not inside a house.
 They apply equally to gamekeeper and poacher alike.
 It is necessary to prove the intent to create a fear of violence, harassment, etc., which will rely on accurately recording the words and actions used by each individual.
 Only the police have powers of arrest.

 Threats made towards gamekeepers, their family or property are covered by Section 51 of the Criminal Justice and Public Order Act 1994 (England and Wales) and Common Law in Scotland.
 The offence can be committed by any person who intimidates a person assisting in an investigation, a witness or juror.
 Threats need not be made in the presence of the person and may be financial as well as physical.